PecoL1/Ezdocs-Manual/Optimus Core/1_Base_Repo/Template/Template_08.md

 Actions:1.
 Initiate Domestic submission
 2.Select product as Public Select from product dropdown and fill the mandatory Data 3.Proceed to Next page
-4."Please fill exchange rate before proceeding."pop up should be displayed once the user clicks on Proceed button
+4."Please fill exchange rate before proceeding. "pop up should be displayed once the user clicks on Proceed button

 Test Repository Path: BAU Jan 2026/ACW-08